dotnet/docs/docs/framework/wcf/how-to-host-and-run-a-basic-wcf-service.md

 This tutorial describes the third of six tasks required to create a basic Windows Communication Foundation (WCF) application.
 For an overview of the tutorials, see [Tutorial: Get started with Windows Communication Foundation applications](getting-started-tutorial.md).

-The next step in creating a WCF application is to host a WCF service in a console application.
-This procedure consists of the following steps:
+The next task for creating a WCF application is to host a WCF service in a console application.
+After you create a console application project, you then run code to host the service.
+This code has the following steps:

-- Create a console application project for hosting the service.
+1. Create a URI for the base address.

+2. Create a ServiceHost instance.

-- Create a service host for the service.
+3. Create a service endpoint.

-- Enable metadata exchange.
+4. Enable metadata exchange.

-- Open the service host.
+5. Open the service host to listen for incoming messages.

-A complete listing of the code for this task is provided in the example following the procedure.
+A complete listing of the code for this task is provided in the code example following the console application procedure.

 ## Create a console application for hosting the service